An MPC framework for efficient navigation of mobile robots in cluttered environments: Proposed method

 We introduce an offset cost $T_{\B{Y}_t^{\mathrm{d}}}(y^{\mathrm{s}})$ to penalize the difference between the artificial setpoint $y^{\mathrm{s}}$ and the desired target $\B{Y}_t^{\mathrm{d}}$.
 Typically, the distance $\|y^{\mathrm{s}}\|_{\B{Y}_t^{\mathrm{d}}}$ is directly minimized, which can ensure convergence/stability of $\B{Y}_t^{\mathrm{d}}$ under suitable convexity conditions (cf.~\cite{limon2018nonlinear,krupa2024model}).
 However, as we show in experiments later (Sec.~\ref{sec:exp}), this approach is not applicable in environments cluttered with obstacles.
 To address this problem, we propose a new offset cost function, which is illustrated in Figure~\ref{fig:illustrate_offset_stuck}.

-The offset cost is chosen as the length of the shortest path that connects the reference $y^{\mathrm{s}}$ to the target set $\B{Y}_t^{\mathrm{d}}$, while lying in the obstacle free output space $\B{S}_{\mathrm{y},\B{O}}$~\eqref{eq:steady_output_obstacle}.
+The offset cost is chosen as the length of the shortest path that connects the reference $y^{\mathrm{s}}$ to the target set $\B{Y}_t^{\mathrm{d}}$, while lying in the obstacle free position space $\B{S}_{\mathrm{y},\B{O}}$~\eqref{eq:steady_output_obstacle}.
 This approach is inspired by and refines the ideas in~\cite[Remark~3]{soloperto2022nonlinear}.
-We optimize over a piece-wise path given by a fixed number of $n_s\in\B{N}$ segments.
+We optimize over a piece-wise path given by a fixed number of $n_s\in\B{N}$ segments, which is represented by $y_\cdot\in\B{Y}^{n_{\mathrm{s}}}$.
 The proposed offset cost is given by

 where $k_{\mathrm{M}}>0$ is a user chosen penalty.
 This offset cost optimizes over $n_{\mathrm{s}}$ segments that connect the artificial reference $y^{\mathrm{s}}$ to the target zone $\B{Y}_t^{\mathrm{d}}$.
 The offset cost is proportional to the length of the shortest $n_s$-segment path.
-The constraint~\eqref{eq:offset_cost_segment_space_obstacle} ensures that the segments lie in the obstacle-free output space~\eqref{eq:steady_output_obstacle}.
+The constraint~\eqref{eq:offset_cost_segment_space_obstacle} ensures that the segments lie in the obstacle-free position space~\eqref{eq:steady_output_obstacle}.